| Title: | Cardiovascular Applications in Research Data |

 A tibble of predictions.
 The number of rows in the tibble is

-guaranteed to be the same as the number of rows in new_data
+guaranteed to be the same as the number of rows in new_data.

 This is a generative function used to call CMS procedure codes.
 It is used to create a dataset that can be generally used to map procedure codes to their descriptions, allowing for understanding of interventions performed.
 The currently supported codes are explained in the details.